Side hustle. Seems like everyone’s got one these days.

 Unless you have secured enough startup funding to make quitting your job financially doable, you’ll be happier not putting all your eggs in one basket right from the start.

-The reason why so many people jump on the side hustle bandwagon is because there are practically no downsides for trying.
+So many people jump on the side hustle bandwagon because there are practically no downsides for trying.

 If you think your side hustle idea is silly, that you have no time, that your side hustle wouldn’t succeed, you probably just haven’t found the right project.